 Have you always dreamt of hiking the Inca Trail?
 Or cruising the Galapagos Islands?
 Or maybe splurging on a deluxe lodge in remote Patagonia?
 Well, whatever your bucket list includes, make sure you get in early, so you don’t get disappointed.
 We recommend planning your holiday to South America at least 6 months in advance, especially for the Inca Trail, and anywhere from 6 to 12 months in advance for Galapagos cruises or Patagonian lodges (especially over the peak Christmas and New Year period).

 4. Allow Room for Error

 It is not unusual for delays to occur in South America.
 That is why we always recommend allowing some room for error.
 Especially when it comes to major highlights of your holiday, such as a Galapagos or Amazon cruise.
 Try to arrive in the country a few days prior to the cruise, rather than just one night before.
 This way, if there are any schedule changes or delays, you don’t need to stress about missing the boat!

 5. Don’t Move Too Fast!

-This is especially true for holidays to places with high altitude such as Peru and Bolivia.
+This is especially true for holidays in places with high altitudes such as Peru and Bolivia.
 It is extremely important to allow extra time to acclimatise to avoid becoming unwell.
 And there is just so much to see!
 So instead of giving yourself just 3-4 days to see Cuzco and Machu Picchu, we recommend a relaxed 8-day period.
 This will not only help you acclimatise to the altitude.
 But also means you have time to explore the many wonders of this stunning region.
 And believe us – you won’t want to miss a thing.